Go-Stop: Ending the game

-When “Stop” is called, any non-winning players who have called "Go" will have their penalty (calculated from the winning player's total points) doubled.
+When "Stop" is called, any non-winning players who have called "Go" have their penalty (calculated from the winning player's total points) doubled.
 This is called go bak.
 If a non-winning player has no Bright cards when the winner has accumulated points by collecting Bright cards, the player without Bright cards will have their penalty doubled.
 This is known as gwang bak.
 Further, if a non-winning player has fewer than six junk cards and the winner has accumulated points by collecting junk cards, the non-winning player will have their penalty doubled.
 This is known as pi bak.
 All of these are cumulative.

-As an example, if a player accumulates seven or more points through only Ribbon cards and Animal cards, the player may then call "Go."
-If, however, before the first player is given another opportunity to call "Go" or "Stop" another player accumulates at least seven points through both Bright cards and junk cards and subsequently calls "Stop," the first player would be subject to go bak, gwang bak and pi bak.
-Thus, the player's penalty would be doubled three times, in other words, multiplied by eight.
+As an example, if a player accumulates seven or more points through only Ribbon cards and Animal cards, the player may then call "Go".
+If, however, before the first player is given another opportunity to call "Go" or "Stop" another player accumulates at least seven points through both Bright cards and junk cards and subsequently calls "Stop", the first player is subject to go bak, gwang bak and pi bak.
+Thus, the player's penalty would be doubled three times, or multiplied by eight.